 Mathematics at Brown University, and a visiting scholar at the University of Texas at Austin.
 My primary research interests include applied topology and utilizing methods from topological

 formation, and biological phenomena.
 I am also

 My research advisor is Björn Sandstede, and I am co-advised by Andrew Blumberg at the University of Texas at Austin.
-I am a recipient of the National Science Foundation GRFP award, and I received the Archambault Teaching Award for Brown's Summer Session.
-Prior to coming to Brown, I recieved my B.A. degree in mathematics from the College of the Holy Cross, where I was advised by David Damiano.
+I am a recipient of the National Science Foundation GRFP award.

 Room 209, 170 Hope St.